 Perfection in any field will break you mentally down.
 That is why they say, “excellence is better than perfection”.

-And even Google is not perfect as their algorithm keeps changing several times a year.
+And even Google is not perfect as its algorithm keeps changing several times a year.

 So, why don’t we just focus on elements that will bring us closer to success rather than perfection?